markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![first screenshot](./assets/step-1/300-html-screenshot.png)

 All right, so it's not the most exciting webpage in the world, but you gotta start somewhere!
 Let's back up, though, and explain in more detail what we just wrote.
-Notice that a lot of the code was composed of **elements** with an opening `<tag>` and a closing `</tag>`.
-Anything in between these tags is affected by what that tag does.
-The `<h1>` tag, for instance, made the text inside it big and bold.
-This denotes a level 1 heading.
-If we have other, less important headings on our webpage, we can use additional tags like `<h2>`, `<h3>`, and so on.
+Notice that a lot of the code was composed of **elements** that are made up of an opening tag (e.g., `<title>`) and a closing tag (e.g., `</title>`).
+Whatever is in between these tags is affected by what that element signifies.
+The `<h1>` element is a heading element, so it makes the text inside it big and bold.
+The `<h1>` element denotes a level 1 heading.
+If we have other, less important headings on our webpage, we can use other header elements like `<h2>`, `<h3>`, and so on.

-> **Deep Dive:** Read more about the different [heading tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).
+> **Deep Dive:** Read more about the different [heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).

-Try changing the code to `<h2>RUN BUDDY</h2>`.
+Try changing `<h1>RUN BUDDY</h1>` to `<h2>RUN BUDDY</h2>`.
 Save the file and refresh the tab in the browser.
 Notice how the text shrunk slightly.

-Also keep in mind that this only affected the RUN BUDDY text, because the tag was closed.
-If you remove the `</h2>`, the text underneath will become big and bold, too, because the browser doesn't know where the `<h2>` ends.
-Now change it to an `<h3>` and observe again how the text continues to shrink.
+Also make a note that this change only affected the RUN BUDDY text.
+Why do you think that is?
+It's because the element was closed.
+If you remove the closing `</h2>` tag, the text underneath RUN BUDDY would also become big and bold because the browser wouldn't know where the `<h2>` content ends.

+Now change it to an `<h3>` and observe again how the text shrunk.

-With this new understanding of HTML tags, let's look at the others we used.
-We're writing an HTML page, so it makes sense that everything would need to be wrapped in an `<html>` tag.
-The only thing that didn't go inside this tag was the `<!DOCTYPE html>`.
+With this new understanding of HTML elements, let's look at the others we used.
+We're writing an HTML page, so it makes sense that everything would need to be contained in an `<html>` element.
+The only thing that didn't go inside this element was the `<!DOCTYPE html>`.
 This is an extra line that tells the browser how to interpret your HTML code.
 We don't need to worry about supporting very old browsers like Netscape Navigator, so this **DOCTYPE** will always be written as `<!DOCTYPE html>`.

 > **Deep Dive:** Read more about the [DOCTYPE](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode).